Fiklik/Task-Manager/README.md

 ```

 - **make install** - poetry will install all required dependencies for you
+- create file '.env' and paste in secret key for django application to run (see '.env_example' file)
 - **make runserver** - start server for development
 - **make start** - start production server